 See also Poringland Parish Council (Pic.R.Gooderham).

 Aerial view of The Footpath c.1987.
 (Pic.
 Jean Waters).

 This wedding picture was taken during the war years of local couple Josh Cooper and Joyce (Eva) Tubby.

 The reception being held at the Village Hall.

 L-R standing;- Barbara Grice, Mr. Cooper, Sidney Parker, Henry (Ted) Tubby, Daphne Parker.

-Left the parade was led by this band.
+The parade was led by this band.
+(Pic.
+D.Spruce).